angx-system/angeliax/SCHEMA.md

 ## Library

-Any keypair publishes a library to make its work visible and evaluable before entering the network.
-The library has two sections: own nodes — all nodes signed by this keypair — and replicated nodes — feeds the keypair holds from others.
-Both sections are publicly addressable under a single p2p address derived from the keypair.

-Publishing a library is a unilateral act.
-No permission required.
-The library updates automatically as the keypair logs and replicates.
-No name, no description, no separate identity.
-The keypair is the library's identity.
+Any keypair automatically has a library the moment it logs its first node or replicates a feed — own nodes and replicated feeds together, addressable under a single p2p address derived from the keypair.
+There is no publish action and no setup step.
+No permission required, no name, no description, no separate identity — the keypair is the library's identity.

 A library is distinct from a base.
 A base belongs to a physical space and stays when stewards rotate.
 A library belongs to a keypair.

 ---